HomeGarmin Enduro SeriesHere is Why I Prefer Staying with the Garmin Enduro 3 Despite...

 Expert Opinions: What the Pros Say

-• The Quantified Scientist: He describes the Enduro 3 as a “specialist built for a single mission: limitless endurance,” noting that if your life involves long adventures where outlets are a myth, the Enduro is the only real choice.
+• The Quantified Scientist: The reviewer characterizes the device as a “specialist designed for one mission: unlimited endurance,” adding that if you lead an adventurous life in places where electricity outlets do not exist, the Enduro is your only true companion.

 Final Thoughts